faricamago/seng513-202501-group-14/README.md

 #### Firebase Configuration

-Several Firebase-related files are required but not included in the repository:
+Several Firebase-related files are required but not included in the repository (for security purposes like secret API keys):

 - `dinoverse-file-uploads-firebase-adminsdk-fbsvc-3163feb581.json`
 - `firebase-admin-config.js`